bbauska/W3Cx-4of5-thru-May-2024/README.md

 the browser... so in that case we just returned false for performance reasons.

-So, when I drop it, I'm in the drop handler, I get back "Apples », I creates a list item, I set the list item content with "Apples", and I append the list item to the drop, to the div.
+When I drop it, I'm in the drop handler, I get back "Apples », I creates a list item, I set the list item content with "Apples", and I append the list item to the drop, to the div.

 That's all for this video!
 You understood the main steps for doing drag and drop: detect a drag, copy some data in the clipboard, detect a drop, get back the data and do something.